CodeWringer/Graphs/README.md

 ---------------------------------------
 ## Planned features
 This library is still heavily work in progress and as such is entirely subject to change.
+Among the planned features are:
 * Hexagonal grids
 * Polygonal (arbitrary) graphs
 * Additional A* variants